Who is eligible for health coverage?

 - You have agreed between yourselves to be responsible for each other’s welfare.

 Along with the additional premium associated with adding an individual to your plan, adding a Domestic Partner also has tax implications.
 The Domestic Partner tax is known as an imputed income tax.
 The imputed income tax is calculated by adding your share and the state’s share of the domestic partner's premium to your gross income.
 Payroll then calculates your tax contribution for federal, state, social security, etc., using the higher imputed gross income rate.
 Once calculated, the state share amount is removed from your gross earnings resulting in less take home pay.
 Because there are many factors involved in this calculation such as rate of pay, tax withholdings, etc, the Benefits Unit is unable to provide a figure on the additional imputed income tax fee.
 However, employees can consult with their tax preparer to get a better idea of the overall impact.
-The link below will give you the breakdown of your share and the state's share of the total premium amount.

 An annual Open Enrollment period is a time when you can switch medical plans and/or add dependents to your plan without a qualifying event (e.g., birth, marriage, loss of health coverage).
 You may cancel coverage or remove a dependent from your medical plan any time during the year.